Tools4everBV/HelloID-Conn-Prov-Source-ADP-Workforce/README.md

 ### Usage in VSCode

-If you need to test your code in VSCode, make sure to fill the _'$connectionSettings'_ object containing the following fields:
+If you need to test your code in VSCode, make sure to fill the _'$splatGetADPWorkers'_ object containing the following fields:

 ```powershell
 $splatGetADPWorkers = @{